Lunch in New York

 On 9th Avenue, between 45th and 50th Street, you’ll find a lot of Thai restaurants.
 A three or four course lunch will often cost you less than seven dollars.
 At Yum Yum Bangkok (a place with several branches in Hell’s Kitchen) you can get a nice lunch deal for $6,95.
 Puff Cha is a great choice for when you’re on a budget as well.
 Do try their famous curry puffs, yummy!

 Whole Foods Market

 Enter the Time Warner building at Columbus Circle and take the escalator down.
 Here you’ll find Whole Foods: a giant supermarket with delicious fresh sandwiches, fresh sushi, pizza (hello again), drinks and so on.
 They’re also known for their famous soups.
 The freshly prepared dishes will be served with a special cover to keep them warm.
 It will still be hot when you get to Central Park – although you can just eat it straight away as well, of course!

 Deli’s and their Salad Bars

-There are many sandwich shops in Manhattan: delis (or ‘bodega’s as New Yorkers call them).
+There are many sandwich shops in Manhattan: delis (or ‘bodega’s’ as New Yorkers call them).
 Many delis have a salad bar.
 Here you can create your very own salad.
 Having a hard time choosing the best sandwich?
-Always ask for the specialty of the house.
+Always ask for the house special.